 9am - Pictures and Good-Byes

-Teams in Pike County will stay in a church.
-We partner with several churches and the exact location will be determined closer to your trip.
+Teams in Pike County will stay in a local church.
+We partner with Pikeville Presbyterian Church for housing.

 You will be sleeping on the floor and should plan to bring an air mattress or a mat.
 Team members should plan to bring light bedding or a sleeping bag and a pillow.

-There will be showers and bathrooms for your team at the place you stay.
-Most work sites will also have bathrooms.
+In Pike County, teams will shower at a local YMCA (a 4-minute drive from the housing location).
+There will be bathrooms for your team at any place you stay and at most work sites.
 On the occasion that there are no facilities where you are working, teams will need to take breaks midday to use a public restroom.

 There is electricity in Pike County that will be available where teams stay as well as at most work sites.

 A wonderful team of local cooks, alongside your Experience Mission Summer Staff, will be preparing and serving your meals.
-Breakfast and dinner will be served buffet style, and your team will pack their own lunches each morning.
-Team members should plan to bring their own plate, bowl, cup and silverware for meals.
+Breakfast and dinner will be served buffet-style, and your team will pack their own lunches each morning.
+View EM's Mission Trip Food Policy

 All volunteers on a week-long EM mission trip must be part of a team of at least six (6) people, with at least one team member age 21 or older to serve as the Team Leader.
 Not part of a group?
 All young adults ages 18-30 are eligible to apply for EM's IMMERSION program.